GAMHer/GEMINI/README.md

 * [MICMAC](http://micmac.ensg.eu/index.php/Accueil) - MicMac is a free open-source (Cecill-B licence) photogrammetric suite that can be used in a variety of 3D reconstruction scenarios.
 In aims mainly at professionnal or academic users but constant efforts are made to make it more accessible to the general public.

-* [UGUI](https://github.com/UniversalGUI) - Universal Graphical User Interface - UGUI gives a face to command line applications using HTML, CSS, & JavaScript.
+* [UGUI](https://github.com/UniversalGUI) - Universal Graphical User Interface - UGUI is a free, open-source and cross platform framework for abstracting command line arguments into UI elements (using HTML, CSS, & JavaScript).

 * [Node.JS](https://github.com/nodejs) - Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 The Node.js package ecosystem, npm, is the largest ecosystem of open source libraries in the world.